Carson-Spaniel/Raceline-Optimizer/README.md

 ## Configuration

 - **Tracks Folder:** Ensure that the 'tracks' folder contains the track images for processing.
 Modify the `tracksFolder` variable in the script if your tracks are stored in a different location.

+## Total working time of the project: 5 Days